harshils1/SleepCare/README.md

 # WeatherOrNot (Weather Station):

 Hey everyone!
-You chose to read about my Sudoku Solver repo!
+You chose to read about my weather station repo!
 Below are some details if you would like to know more about the development process:

 # Why did I make this?:

-Learning Object Oriented Programming (OOP) is necessary in becoming a better programmer.
-Learning Java, I took it upon myself to apply OOP concepts/principles to a game since they usually involve many classes which interact together.
-All this led to the creation of this Sudoku Solver.
-To push my limits a bit more, I developed this game using GUI from
-Java Swing.
+This was actually a hardware and software project submitted for a PEO Internet of Things competition.
+The goal was to create a weather station using hardware components such as atmospheric, light, temperature, humidity, etc. sensors and then display data they collected to a data logging website through the use of an Web API.

 # Technologies/Languages Used:

+- Arduino
-- Java
+- Hardware Components
-- Java Swing
+- C++

 # Problems/Challenges Faced and What I Learned:

-If I am being honest, the hardest part was learning about the GUI, not applying OOP principles.
-Although I learned a lot about polymorphism, inheritance, abstraction, and encapsulation, making a GUI was pretty difficult.
-However, through reading documentation and watching tutorials, I was able to create my own GUI with sound effects.
+This was actually a really fun project to take on.

 # What's next?:

-I have learned quite a lot about OOP concepts and applying it to a game which has a GUI.
-I think that I am done with this project for now, but if you (the readers) have any ideas as to what I can add, please let me know!
+Coming Soon!